 In recent years, approximately 80 percent of students entering the doctoral program in economics have been awarded Dietrich School of Arts and Sciences fellowships.
-These fellowships are awarded based on academic promise, are available only to students in their first year of study, and require no teaching responsibilities.
-The current two-term stipend for an Arts and Sciences Fellowship is $23,688, with an expected increase for 2020-2021; the award also includes a full-tuition scholarship but it does not include health insurance, which is available for a monthly charge.
+These fellowships are awarded based on academic promise, are available to students in their first year of study and require no teaching responsibilities.
+The current two-term stipend for an Arts and Sciences Fellowship is $23,688; the award also includes a full-tuition scholarship but it does not include health insurance, which is available for a monthly charge.

-Every year, the Department of Economics awards the Slesinger Fellowship in honor of Reuben E. Slesinger, a distinguished former faculty member, to an outstanding incoming PhD student.
+Every year, the Department of Economics awards a few Fellowships to recognize especially promising applicants.
+The Slesinger Fellowship is named in honor of Reuben E. Slesinger, a distinguished former faculty member, to an outstanding incoming PhD student.
 The recipient of this award receives the title of Slesinger Fellow and a stipend equal to the Arts & Sciences Fellowship.